Veterinarian

 As far as whether you should be a vet or a technician, that's impossible for me to answer based on this question.
 It is a highly variable answer dependent on numerous factors, including what kind of responsibilities you want to have, how much school you can tolerate, and what kind if debt load you can survive.

-Asked by red over 8 years ago
+Asked by Mary almost 8 years ago